 So far, there have been 12 million DAB Radios bought since the official “launch” of DAB Radio in the United Kingdom.

 The Digital Radio United Kingdom organisation (DRUK) estimated that by the end of 2013, that number would have risen to 20 million.

-DAB radio will eventually take over from FM radio, in the sense that major stations will be found only on digital platforms – but FM will continue to be around – however only lesser known stations will be on there.
+DAB radio will eventually take over from FM radio, it's happened in Norway already, in the sense that major stations will be found only on digital platforms – but FM will continue to be around – however only lesser known stations will be on there.

 This will mean that you will have access to many more radio stations at once, with some that are familiar and many that will be new to you.

 Many people are choosing to adopt a DAB radio over an FM version now so that they are ready for the “switch-over” that is yet to be officially announced.
 This is when the FM stations will all migrate to DAB platforms and no longer be available on FM.

 There is no rush to do this however, as is explained below.
 The important thing to consider at this moment in time is that it is down to your personal preference if you buy a DAB Radio over an FM Radio.
 There is no urgency to rid yourself of all FM radios.

 When is the FM / DAB Radio “Switch-over” going to happen?

 There were numerous reports that current FM frequency stations would cease broadcasting in 2015 – something which as we headed into 2015 dawned on people that would never happen.

 Many people in the industry, including the head of audio marketing at Sony, have publicly said that “...the future of radio is DAB.
 But the conversion to DAB is an evolution that will take time... and we are extremely far away from that right now”.